fenago/machine-learning/lab_guides/lab_4.md

 I mean by this is that our dataset has many sentences, and each sentence has a label attached which says ‘happy’ or ‘sad’.
-The answer to questions 4 and 5 is more complicated, and we won’t deal with it in this chapter.
+The answer to questions 4 and 5 is more complicated, and we won’t deal with it in this lab.
 Our classifier will not take into account the order of words, punctuation, or any other external features, and thus, it will make some mistakes.
 This is ok, the goal is to have a classifier that is correct most of the time, and it is nearly impossible to have a classifier that is always correct.
 And believe it or not, simple classifiers like this tend to do a good job in